 People in developing and third world countries have gazed upon the Western world from a much better position in recent years.
 This has happened through their hugely expanded access to mobile phones, internet, radio and television.
 They have reacted both positively and negatively.
 On the one hand, they very understandably desire to enjoy some of … Continue reading Western world – worthy of praise or shame?

-Several factors probably help us understand why desperate individuals decide to blow themselves up to murder others – a history of exploitation by Western powers, Israel’s existence, government oppression, poverty, lack of education, and alienation.
-But what some fanatical preachers tell young people about their destiny is also a factor.
-Each jihadist suicide bomber believes … Continue reading Suicide bomber – Why no paradise?
+Several factors probably help us understand why a desperate individual might choose to be a suicide bomber and blow themselves up to murder others – a history of exploitation by Western powers, Israel’s existence, government oppression, poverty, lack of education, and alienation.
+But what some fanatical preachers tell young people about their destiny is also … Continue reading Suicide bomber – Why no paradise?

 We are each conscious of our own sensations, thoughts and feelings.
 My thoughts are my own thoughts and yours are yours.
 Having this sense of individual consciousness we each feel separate from others.
 I live from and for myself and you live from and for yourself.
 It has been suggested that this sense of individuality … Continue reading Social responsibility – Importance of religion?